 - Lesbian/Bi women survivors may face the fear of not being believed if they are assaulted by a female because of the myth that “women don’t do that sort of thing.”

 Differently-abled survivors may face a number of particular challenges.
 They may be less likely to be believed by friends, family, medical professionals, or law enforcement.
 They may be unable to communicate easily because of a hearing, speech, or cognitive impairment, or unable to easily access resources because of an impairment in mobility.
-They may be dependent on caregivers and thus more vulnerable to sexual violence perpetrated by those caregivers.
+They may be dependent on caregivers and thus more vulnerable to gender-based violence perpetrated by those caregivers.
 It is important to acknowledge these challenges, and make sure that all survivors are treated with equality and respect, and have access to appropriate resources.